Happy Second Birthday; Some Hope There Won’t Be a Third

 President’s Standing With Catholics in Jeopardy

-Nonetheless, the campaign of religious conservatives against the act “is taking some toll on the president’s standing with Catholics,”.
+Nonetheless, the campaign of religious conservatives against the act “is taking some toll on the president’s standing with Catholics,” The Washington Post reported.
 The article cited a new survey from the Pew Forum on Religion and Public Life that found “the percentage of white Catholics who said the Obama administration is unfriendly toward religion has nearly doubled since 2009, from 17 percent to 31 percent” and, among all Catholics, the percentage rose from 15 percent to 25 percent.

 Republicans Have Troubles of Their Own

 Republicans have problems with their own alternative to the president’s plan, however.
 On Thursday, House Republicans “voted to eliminate language in their healthcare reform bill that said the U.S. healthcare industry affects interstate commerce, which Republicans feared could undermine their argument that the Democrats’ 2010 healthcare law abused the Commerce Clause of the Constitution,” The Hill reported.